JiaHui9012/Jourvel/README.md

 * There are two ways to display the posts and articles: (Not Yet Developed)
   - Popular Tab: show all the popular and latest posts and articles
   - Following Tab: show the latest posts and articles from people you follow
+* Users can like, comment, save posts/articles they want.
+(Not Yet Developed)
+* Users can also add useful or helpful posts/articles into their plans.
+(Not Yet Developed)
 * Users can view and manage the people they follow (Not Yet Developed)

 ### Search Page <a name="searchPage"></a>